 - Regional Council of Government Transportation Plans

-The draft Plan will consider overall improvements and include policy recommendations, strategies, and actions to improve Connecticut’s transportation network.
-The Plan will address aging infrastructure, public transportation, safety, and other relevant concerns, with a focus on reliable and resilient multimodal transportation options for all users.
+The draft plan considers overall improvements and include policy recommendations, strategies, and actions to improve Connecticut’s transportation network.
+The plan will address aging infrastructure, public transportation, safety, and other relevant concerns, with a focus on reliable and resilient multimodal transportation options for all users.
 Related plans, such as the Statewide Transportation Improvement Plan (STIP), may include specific projects.

-The initial public comment period closed on May 23, 2025.
-Comments were accepted via survey, email, phone, mail, and in-person at the listening sessions.
-While we accept comments throughout the planning process, official public comment periods are aligned with the Plan schedule to ensure your comment is received during the periods when public input is needed the most.
+Meaningful input is our number one priority.
+The second official public comment period closed on May 22, 2026.
+Comments were accepted via email, phone, mail, and during our virtual public information meetings.
+While we accept comments throughout the planning process, official public comment periods are aligned with the plan schedule to ensure your comment is received during the periods when public input is needed the most.
+We appreciate your input and anticipate the final plan to be released summer 2026.

 Email: DOT.LongRangePlan@ct.gov